-If your dog is diagnosed with valve disease while it’s still in the very early stages (ie found at the heart-murmur stage), he may not need any immediate treatment if he seems healthy otherwise.
+If your dog is diagnosed with valve disease while it’s still in the very early stages (i.e. diagnosed incidentally at an annual check-up with no concurrent symptoms), he may not need any immediate treatment if he seems healthy otherwise.

 When it’s got to the point where your vet feels it’s necessary to start treating older dog heart problems like this, there are several medications that can help keep Fido’s heart functioning properly.

 This will prevent, or reduce, any symptoms he’s having and can often also slow down the rate at which the condition would normally advance.

 Scroll down, or click on this link, to find more information on these symptoms

 Interesting Information….
 Dog Heart Rate